United States v. Texas (2023): Supreme Court

 After the 5th Circuit denied a stay pending appeal, the federal government sought a stay from the Supreme Court on July 8, 2022.
 On July 21, 2022, the Court denied the application for stay in a 5–4 vote, but granted certiorari before judgment and set the case for argument in the December sitting.
 Oral arguments were held on November 29, 2022.
 On June 23, 2023, the Supreme Court reversed the district court in an 8–1 decision.

+The decision was described by Ian Millhiser as a "serious blow to Republican efforts to control federal immigration policy by seeking injunctions from sympathetic judges".